agingwelllab/SelfConstrual_Restructure/README.md

 # IndCol_Restructure
 - Repo contains code to restructure data for the Self-Construal (Individualism/Collectivism) scale exported from REDCap
 - The original scale labels the subscales as independent and interdependent.
-For the purposes of this repo, independent is individualism (ind), and interdependent is collectivism (col)
+For the purposes of this repo, independent statements are labeled as individualism (ind), and interdependent statements are labeled as collectivism (col)
+- **Note for Kendra:** Do you anticipate our lab investigating this data using horizontal and vertical dimensions of individualism and collectivism?
+Alejandro let me know that this scale doesn't fit the statements into horizontal and vertical subdivisions, just individualism and collectivism.

 ## Functions
 - icclean(*df*)